 This huge 250-acre location includes a slew of stunning gardens inspired from around the globe: Chinese, Japanese, Balinese, Korean, Italian and other traditional gardens will take your breath away.

-Without any doubts, the major photogenic highlight of this spot is the mirror installation in the center of the garden, which allows photographers to create beautiful light & shadows compositions.
+Without any doubt, the major photogenic highlight of this spot is the mirror installation in the centre of the garden, which allows photographers to create beautiful light & shadow compositions.
 The stunning oriental garden will also allow you to find a piece of heaven and escape the city jungle for a while.

 4. Wolkenhain auf dem Kienbergpark

 After a 20minutes near the Gardens of the World, you will finally discover this location, composed of a perfect match of architectural urban landscape and nature vibes.
 The highlight of the park is the 110-metre-high Kienberg with the so-called “Wolkenhain” at its top.
 Wolkenhain is an impressive 30-metre-high lookout tower, which looks like a walk-in floating cloud and ensures an incredible view over all of Berlin.

 5. HKW - Haus der Kulturen der Welt